PrinceNitafan/SkipList/README.txt

 Functions 'listHeads' 'makeNewLevelList', 'printOneList', 'print', 'find', 'findWithTrail' are provided by the staff of SFU CMPT 225.

+File SkipList.h and skeleton class SkipList was provided by staff of SFU CMPT 225, but was further contributed by Prince.

 Known Bugs
 ----------
 N/A